zarf-dev/proposals/0048-schema-update-process/README.md

 The zarf.yaml file within a built package will be separated by the standard YAML `---`.
 Currently, Zarf only checks the first yaml object in the zarf.yaml file.
 To maintain backwards compatibility, API versions will always be placed in ascending order beginning with the v1alpha1 definition.
 Future versions of Zarf will check the API version of each package definition and select the latest version that it understands.
 This process will be implemented before any new API versions are released.
 If Zarf sees a version that it does not understand, Zarf will log to the user that there is a new API version available that the user should consider updating to.

-A new field on all future schemas called `.build.apiVersion` will be introduced to track which apiVersion was used at build time.
+A new field on all future schemas called `.build.originalApiVersion` will be introduced to track which apiVersion was used at build time.
 This field will be used to determine which version of the package definition will be printed to the user during `zarf package inspect definition` and the interactive prompts of `zarf package deploy|remove`.

 #### Deployed packages